-The SCHEDULE CREATE system-stored procedure is used to create a schedule.
+The SCHEDULE_CREATE system-stored procedure is used to create a schedule.

-The prototype for SCHEDULE\CREATE is:
+The prototype for SCHEDULE_CREATE is:

-SCHEDULE\CREATE (VARCHAR (128) SCHEDULE\NAME INPUT,

-VARCHAR (128) TASK\NAME INPUT,

-VARCHAR (512) TIMETABLE INPUT,

-VARCHAR (32) STARTTIME INPUT,

-VARCHAR (32) ENDTIME INPUT)
+SCHEDULE_CREATE (VARCHAR (128) SCHEDULE_NAME INPUT, VARCHAR (128) TASK_NAME INPUT, VARCHAR (512) TIMETABLE INPUT, VARCHAR (32) STARTTIME INPUT, VARCHAR (32) ENDTIME INPUT)

-schedule\name.....the name of the schedule to create.
+schedule_name.....the name of the schedule to create.
 It can contains 1 to 128 letters, numbers, and underscores, but the first character cannot be numbers.

-task name.....the name of the task involved into the schedule starttime......the date and time when the schedule starts; its format is yyyy-mm-dd hh:mm:ss.
+task_name the name of the task involved into the schedule

+starttime.....the date and time when the schedule starts; its format is yyyy-mm-dd hh:mm:ss.
 After DBMaker 5.4.4 version, if the starttime is empty, the default value will be now().

+Endtime.....the date and time when the schedule expires; its format is yyyy-mm-dd hh:mm:ss.
+Because the minimum time unit of scheduel daemon is minutes, so end time must be later than start time by at least one minute.
+Please note that, usually users must set endtime, but if value of timetable is set to @once or @once m n, it is allowed for users not to set endtime, and under this situation, system will automatically regard the time later than start time by one minute and (mn+1) minutes as the end time respectively.
+After DBMaker 5.4.4 version, if the endtime is empty, the default value will be unlimited.
+But the endtime column in sysschedule will show '2038/01/19 11:14:07'.
 Timetable.....the timetale of the task's execution; it is composed of five fields in sequence: minute, hour, day-of-month, month, day-of-week, and the five fields should be separated by a space.

-Their value's range are 0-59, 0-23, 1-31, 1-12 and 0-7 respectively and all values can be replaced with the following wildcard: asterisk (\), comma (,), hyphen (-) and slash (/).
+Their value's range are 0-59, 0-23, 1-31, 1-12 and 0-7 respectively and all values can be replaced with the following wildcard: asterisk (), comma (,), hyphen (-) and slash (/).
 Details are as follows.

--Asterisk (\)
+-Asterisk ()

-It's valid to specify a \ to represent all possible values for a position, e.g. A \ on 2nd position is same as specifying all the possible values for hour.
+It's valid to specify a to represent all possible values for a position, e.g. A on 2nd position is same as specifying all the possible values for hour.